What Do File Clerk Do?

 - Add new material to file records or create new records as necessary.

-File Clerks state the following job skills are important in their day-to-day work.
+When polled, File Clerks say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.